 Planting a Mulberry tree above a seating area would be somewhat incongruous with its surroundings, where suitable flora is pivotal.
-Tactility, scent, sound, texture and reflection improve our sense of well-being, and humanise the space, while proportional scale forms soothing comfort and shelter, framing views, and adding shade and silhouettes.
-We all need invigorating green by our seating zones, yet, practicality is vital, and as much as we love a delicious crop, keeping the area free from falling fruits and spiky foliage is undoubtedly handy.
-The merits of tropical garden design invariably enhance and revitalise a tranquil, architectural, outdoor seating hub.
+Tactility, scent, sound, texture and reflection improve our sense of well-being, and humanise the space, while proportional scale forms soothing comfort and shelter, frames views and adds silhouettes and shade.
+We all need invigorating green by our seating zones, although practicality is vital, and as much as we love a delicious crop, keeping these areas free from falling fruits and spiky foliage is undoubtedly handy.
+The merits of tropical garden design invariably enhance and revitalise a tranquil, architectural outdoor seating hub.

 There's great originality in arranging outdoor seating inline with a home's interior, and in small urban gardens, this distinct concept produces an authentic connection – particularly when clients are furniture savvy.
 In this North London garden, the outdoor space is equal in size to the kitchen, where sense of depth increases via bi-folding doors which slide fully open to extend the areas into one.
 While an oversized dining table forms half the kitchen, the garden furniture takes modest scale, conserving precious entertainment space.
-The clients' Mid-century Modern furniture, selected for both areas, creates cohesive seating aesthetics.
+The clients' Mid-century Modern furniture, selected for both areas, creates cohesive aesthetics and indoor-outdoor fluidity.

-Lounging is surely the ultimate form of chilling out in an outdoor space; we're now in the most desirable place of the home, at the right time, and intently ready to savour it.
+Lounging is surely the ultimate form of modern outdoor living; we're now in the most desirable place of the home, at the right time, ready to savour it.
 In our detail designs, we select optimal zones for such alfresco activities, frequently oriented towards soothing sunlight and shelter.
-Many of our clients love their loungers, and deck designs are ideal for repositioning these seats to follow the sun's arc.
-At times, we design and build sizeable floating decks or spacious daybeds, forming a contemporary perching lounge.
+Many of our clients love their loungers, and deck designs are ideal for repositioning these seats to follow the diurnal arc.
+At times, we design and build sizeable floating decks or spacious daybeds to form a contemporary lounge.
 This outdoor social milieu sustains an upbeat, multifunctional seating zone, where the whole family enjoys informal gatherings entertaining guests – it's a whole lotta seat, for a whole lotta breathing space!